needle-mirror/com.unity.recorder/Documentation~/samples-custom-encoder.md

 ## Requirements

 To use this sample, you must provide your own FFmpeg executable.
+>[!NOTE]
->**Note:** For reference, Unity tested the functionality of this sample with FFmpeg 5.0.1.
+>For reference, Unity tested the functionality of this sample with FFmpeg 5.0.1.

 ## Getting the sample